DevExpress/testcafe/docs/articles/documentation/using-testcafe/command-line-interface.md

 > where tests do not always execute correctly.

 If a browser stops responding while it executes tests, TestCafe restarts the browser and reruns the current test in a new browser instance.
-If the same problem occurs with this test two more times, TestCafe proceeds to the next test and reports the current test as failed.
+If the same problem occurs with this test two more times, the test run finishes.

 ## Browser List